ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 ## Cautions

-### aku.conf
+### 1) aku.conf

 * Don't use comment in aku.conf file.
 If an comment is added in aku.conf file, it displays `Cannot parse aku.conf` error.
 * Don't delete aku properties that has a default value of "none" (such as AKU_STS_NAME, AKU_SVC_NAME, etc.) from the aku.conf file and don't set values of the properties to "".
 It displays `[ERROR] Property [property_name] should be specified by configuration.`

-### Storage corruption in Master Pod
+### 2) Storage corruption in Master Pod

 Data corruption due to storage corruption in Master Pod is not guaranteed.

-### If the situation in which Pod was force terminated before `aku -p end` command completed, continues for a long time
+### 3) If the situation in which Pod was force terminated before `aku -p end` command completed or terminated with the property AKU_REPLICATION_RESET_AT_END set to 0, continues for a long time

-If the situation in which Pod was force terminated before `aku -p end` command completed, continues for a long time, there is a possibility of uninitialized replication information remaining in the terminated Pod and also in other Pods.
+If the situation in which a Pod was force-terminated before the 'aku -p end' command completed or terminated with the property AKU_REPLICATION_RESET_AT_END set to 0 continues for a long time, there is a possibility of uninitialized replication information remaining in the terminated Pod as well as in other Pods.
 When this happens, the other Pods do not delete the online log files that are required for replication to the terminated Pod.
 If the online log file accumulates a lot, it can lead to disk space exhaustion and result in Altibase server not being able to operate normally.
 To prevent this situation, if you notice that there are long periods of time in which a Pod was terminated before the `aku -p end` command completed, you should stop replication and initialize the replication information.
 Refer to the commands below.

 ~~~sql
 ALTER REPLICATION replication_name STOP;